abhay420coder/Theory/Angular/ANGULAR BY ARC/007 Router Guards in ANgular.md

 ### can Deactivate

-* When we want to make sure that user can deactivate a particular route — we will use canDeactivate .
+* When we want to make sure that user can deactivate a particular route — we will use `canDeactivate` .
 * Interface that a class can implement to be a guard deciding if a route can be deactivated.
 * If all guards return true, navigation continues.
 If any guard returns false, navigation is cancelled.

+*  `canDeactivate` gives you security to exit from Current-Route
+*  `canActivate` gives you security to enter into ThatRoute , which route has `canActivate` guard

 #### example :-